Abhishek007-7/Indian-English-Speech-Accent-Recognition-System/README.md

 ## 🙏 **Acknowledgments**

-This project was conducted as part of the B.Tech program at Amrita School of Engineering, Bengaluru, under the guidance of **Dr. Susmitha Vekkot** and **Dr. T.K.
-Ramesh**.
+This project was conducted as part of the B.Tech program at Amrita School of Engineering, Bengaluru, under the guidance of **Dr. Susmitha Vekkot**.